ThisMe124/wa-sticker-formatter/README.md

 `id` - The sticker id.
 If this property is not defined, it will be generated.<br>
 `background` - Background color in hexadecimal format or an RGBA Object.
 Defaults to undefined (transparent).<br>

+## Update
+- Added Custom Android and IOS Link view more ( not really important just for myself )

 ## Import

 Before using the library, you need to import it.